mainmatter/gerust/site/docs/architecture/index.md

 # Architecture

 **Gerust is built with API servers in mind.** We expect it to be used in projects that provide an HTTP interface (likely JSON, e.g. REST, although Gerust makes not assumption on the exact data format used) over a network.
 The API server might provide access to data in a database but Gerust can also be used for projects with a database, e.g. as a proxy in front of other services.
-We specifically **did not create Gerust for website projects** that render HTML directly, or handle e.g. form submissions originating from browsers directly.
+We specifically **did not create Gerust for website projects** that render HTML directly, or handle e.g. form submissions originating from browsers directly (that might change in the future).

 Gerust's goal is to handle all aspects of backend projects that are not specific to the concrete use case the project is built for.
 Dealing with accidental complexity like figuring out where to put what kind of file, how to set up tracing, how to isolate tests from each other, etc. shouldn't be what developers spend their time on.
 At the same time, Gerust aims to remain flexibly regarding aspects that are very well essential to projects – it makes no assumptions on the exact data format of the API or how entities from the database map to resources that are exposed via the API.